datagrok-ai/public/help/access/databases.md

 :::note

-Each object in Datagrok has multiple data properties (or contexts).
-These properties are displayed in the [**Context Panel**](../datagrok/navigation.md#properties) on the left.
-The **Context Panel** is dynamic and context-sensitive, meaning it adapts to the selected object, presenting only the relevant information and options.
+When you click on an object, its properties and context actions are shown in the [**Context Panel**](../datagrok/navigation.md#context-panel) on the right.
 For example, when you click a table in the **Database Manager**, the **Context Panel** updates, allowing you to view the table's metadata, dynamically preview the table's contents, run queries, and access other relevant information and options.

 <details>
 <summary> Developers </summary>